 And now…you want a raise.

 There's just one problem.

 Getting a pay raise for the job you're already doing is really hard.

 Really, really hard.

-When I was at my last job (the job I had before launching this website and going into entrepreneurship full time…lol), I found out first hand how difficult it is to approach your boss and ask for a raise.
+At my last job, prior to starting VTX, I found out first hand how difficult it is to approach your boss and ask for a raise.

 Well, except for my pay, that is.